luther7/snout/README.md

 - Extraction and type casting of embedded parameters.
 - Custom embedded parameter types.
 - Combinable route sets allowing sub-routing.
-- Does not rely on regex.
-- Uses the Data Structures extension.

 ## Installing